anandkanav92/NOTES/concepts.md

 	- `how`
 		- It records the performance of the model at resular intervals $y_1,y_2...y_n$.
 These points are used to predict the final performance of the model after many intervals.
 		- It uses set of parametric functions(11) combined linearly to give a single model.
 Each different model i is associated with a weight $w_i$ and additive gaussian noise $N(0,\sigma^2)$
 		- 	The values are predicted using Markov Chain Monte Carlo (MCMC) inference.
+Procedure: keep track of best performance so far(Threshhold). y starts from $-\infinite$ and keep updating after regular intervals. y is the predicted final performance after e
 - Freeze-thaw Bayesian optimization - optional
 -
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5NzUwNzA2MywxODU1NzQyOTE5LC01ND
+eyJoaXN0b3J5IjpbLTEyMjcxOTg2MjIsMTg1NTc0MjkxOSwtNT
-I0MzA2OTQsLTExNjQ5OTIxOSwxMDI1MDU5NjI5LDk2MDk3OTcs
+QyNDMwNjk0LC0xMTY0OTkyMTksMTAyNTA1OTYyOSw5NjA5Nzk3
-LTE5NjgyNzI1ODMsMTg4MzgzNzk5OSwtNDE3NTk5NjAsLTM4MT
+LC0xOTY4MjcyNTgzLDE4ODM4Mzc5OTksLTQxNzU5OTYwLC0zOD
-M3NTYyNSw1NDg1OTkzMjksODgyNzU4NTUyXX0=
+EzNzU2MjUsNTQ4NTk5MzI5LDg4Mjc1ODU1Ml19
 -->